 This course will highlight the central role of fantasy, dreams, and symbolism in psychoanalytic treatment.
 The similarities and differences between the self-psychological perspective and traditional view will be examined.
 Freud's The Interpretation of Dreams will be a primary text.

-303.0 Theory of Psychopathology II: Severe Self Disorders
+Return to top303.0 Theory of Psychopathology II: Severe Self Disorders

 This course is a continuation of course 204.1.
 There will be particular focus on the psychopathology of borderline and psychotic self disorders, with emphasis on the archaic nature of the selfobject transference typical of these disorders.
 Symptoms such as anxiety, depression, phobias, conversion reactions, obsessions, compulsions, and perversions will be looked at in relation to these disorders.
 Crayton Rowe's contribution of the undifferentiated selfobject transference will also be studied to explicate these symptoms further.
+Return to top302.1 Fantasy, Dreams, and Symbolism: A Clinical Practicum

 This seminar will be a followup on the previous theoretical course (302.0) and will examine the dream in clinical practice.
 The dream and its interpretation will be reviewed from a self-psychological perspective and within the treatment situation.
 In addition to Kohut's writings, the works of other authors who have contributed to the literature on dreams in self psychology will be discussed.